bogdanoancea/simulator/README.md

 <p>Prerequisites
 <p>1.
 MSYS2 environment.
 MSYS2 is a software distribution and building platform for Windows.
 We used the MSYS2 environment provided by RTools 4.0 which
-can be freely downloaded from https://www.msys2.org/.
-Installing MSYS2 is straightforward, detailed instructions are provided on the project's web page mentioned above.
+can be freely downloaded from https://cran.r-project.org/bin/windows/Rtools/.
-<p>After downloading the MSYS2 installer, run it and select to installation directory.
+<p>After downloading the RTools installer, run it and select to installation directory.

 <p>2.
 GNU C++ compiler on Windows with MSYS2
-While there are a variety of toolchains to build C++ applications on Windows operating system and the most natural choice for Windows seems to be Visual Studio IDE we wanted to avoid proprietary software and use only open source software.
+While there are a variety of toolchains to build C++ applications on Windows operating system and the most natural choice for Windows seems to be Visual Studio IDE, we wanted to avoid proprietary software and use only open source software.
 This was the main reason why we chose GNU C++ compiler.
 Besides being open source, it is also available on most used platforms: Linux, MacOS X, Windows etc.
 The windows port of the GNU C/C++ compiler is called mingw.
 There are open source IDEs that contain a mingw compiler like CodeBocks or
 Qt Creator, but in this tutorial I will only show how to build the simulator application from the command line.
 After you installed MSYS2 use the <I>pacman</I> package manager to update all the packages.
-In an MSYS2 shell run the following command:
+In an MSYS2 shell (started by double-clicking on mingw64.exe) run the following command:
 <br>$pacman -Syu

 <p>